Foxandxss/angular-toastr/README.md

 You can also override options per toast, for example:

-Toast with custom HTML (in both title and message):
+Toast with custom HTML (available in both title and message):

 ```javascript
 app.controller('foo', function($scope, toastr) {